-Edition 16
+Edition 16 January 2019

 A restructured edition containing minor clarifications and changes throughout.

-Material specific to DAEs and DAs removed and incorporated into CAP1724 the 'Display Standards Document'.
+Material specific to DAEs and DAs removed and incorporated into CAP 1724 'Flying Display Standards Document'.
 Appendices surplus to requirement removed.
 Introduction of editorial practises and definitions included in General Information chapter and incorporated throughout.
-For Private Flying Displays the introduction of the requirement for a FDD and risk assessment, along with the condition for a display pilot to hold a DA.
+For Private Flying Displays the introduction of the requirement for a FDD and risk assessment, along with the condition for a Display Pilot to hold a DA.
 Guidance for the application of Article 89 Dropping of Article Permissions and the associated operational restrictions.
 The requirement for certain key safety considerations to be included in all risk assessments.
 The requirement for reporting of RA(T) and airspace infringements reinforced.
 Further information concerning FDD currency, mentoring, shadowing and renewals.